SEARCH WITH THE PROGRAM FINDER

 API is committed to providing enriching international opportunities for all participants.
 API does not discriminate against any individual based on ethnicity, nationality, ancestry, race, sex, gender identity, creed, age, marital status, sexual orientation, or disability in its admissions decisions, program activities or employment practices.

-API believes that all of our program participants have the right to study, intern, volunteer, work or teach in an environment free of any type of discrimination, bullying or harassment, be that harassment emotional, verbal, physical or sexual in nature.
+API believes that all of our program participants have the right to study or intern in an environment free of any type of discrimination, bullying or harassment, be that harassment emotional, verbal, physical or sexual in nature.
 All API stateside staff and international representatives are responsible for following local laws and performing their duties in an ethical manner.

 All participants are required to sign API's Code of Conduct prior to their arrival on-site*, which explicitly states that participants are prohibited from: